Steen Andersen Bille (1751–1833): In The Mediterranean

-In the spring of 1797, whilst most of Europe was at war, neutral Denmark had expanded its trade in the Mediterranean and it was necessary for the country's interests to protect this.
+In the spring of 1797, whilst most of Europe was at war, neutral Denmark-Norway had expanded its trade in the Mediterranean and it was necessary for the country's interests to protect this.
 The Moors had until now been appeased with annual gifts of tribute, but Tripoli now declared war on Denmark, seizing a merchant ship – the Providentia from Bergen – and selling the crew into slavery.

 Bille was given the task of solving the situation and he set sail in Najaden, arriving on 2 May in Malta, where the brig Sarpen and a hired armed xebec were waiting.
 These ships proceeded to Tripoli harbour where, on 16 May 1797, they successfully fought the Bey of Tunis's ships.

 The ensuing peace treaty was favourable to the Danes, and Bille's squadron continued to provide naval cover for all Danish merchant ships in the Mediterranean.
 Bille himself was promoted on New Years Day 1798 to senior captain (Danish – KomKapt) and honoured with an appointment as Gentleman-in-waiting to the Danish Court.
-Diplomacy was high on his agenda (he became the ambassador to Morocco), to protect Danish convoys and to negotiate with the British naval forces and avoid conflict when these forces demanded inspection rights whilst maintaining Denmark's policy of armed neutrality.
-Bille was recalled from the Mediterranean early in 1801, just as war was about to break out again between Tunis and Denmark.
+Diplomacy was high on his agenda (he became the ambassador to Morocco), to protect Danish convoys and to negotiate with foreign warships and avoid conflict when they demanded inspection rights whilst maintaining Denmark-Norway's policy of armed neutrality.
+Bille was recalled from the Mediterranean early in 1801, just as war was about to break out again between Tunis and Denmark-Norway.